appcelerator-developer-relations/appc-sample-handoff/README.md

 The [WatchApp](app/controllers/watch.js) tab and the bundled [WatchApp Extension](extensions/Handoff/Handoff WatchApp Extension/InterfaceController.m) demonstrates Handoff from an Apple Watch App to an iOS App or Web Browser on another iOS or Mac OS X device.

 ### Creating an activity in the WatchApp
 This time we don't create an activity in the iOS app but in the bundled extension.
-Just [Apple's reference](https://developer.apple.com/library/ios/documentation/WatchKit/Reference/WKInterfaceController_class/index.html#//apple_ref/occ/instm/WKInterfaceController/updateUserActivity:userInfo:webpageURL:) to create and invalidate an activity when the WatchApp activates and deactivates, as shown in our [InterfaceController](extensions/Handoff/Handoff WatchApp Extension/InterfaceController.m).
+Just use [Apple's reference](https://developer.apple.com/library/ios/documentation/WatchKit/Reference/WKInterfaceController_class/index.html#//apple_ref/occ/instm/WKInterfaceController/updateUserActivity:userInfo:webpageURL:) to create and invalidate an activity when the WatchApp activates and deactivates, as shown in our [InterfaceController](extensions/Handoff/Handoff WatchApp Extension/InterfaceController.m).

 	- (void)willActivate {
 	    [super willActivate];